 These are timed (often multiple choice) tests, taken under examination conditions, and designed to measure your intellectual capability for thinking and reasoning.
 The tests will be carefully designed for the role you have applied to and although challenging, will not usually depend on any prior knowledge or experience.
-Firms will sometimes provide links to sample questions, alternatively you can look for some on-line.
-Even if the firm doesn’t provide you with sample questions you should still be able to find other practice tests on-line that assess the same or similar competencies.
+Firms will sometimes provide links to sample questions, or you can search for some online.
+Even if the firm doesn't provide you with sample questions you should still be able to find other practice tests online that assess the same or similar competencies.

 Prior to sitting a test try to ensure you:

-- Practice beforehand, in similar conditions that you would face on the assessment day eg: time yourself, with numerical tests – practice without using a calculator
+- Practice beforehand, in similar conditions to those you will face on the assessment day e.g. time yourself, and with numerical tests practice without using a calculator

 - On the day of the test: